jj1bdx/airspy-fmradion/README.md

 ## What is airspy-fmradion?

-* **airspy-fmradion** is a software-defined radio receiver for FM and AM broadcast radio, and also NBFM/DSB/USB/LSB/CW/WSPR utility communications, specifically designed for Airspy R2, Airspy Mini, Airspy HF+, and RTL-SDR.
+* **airspy-fmradion** is software-defined radio receiver (SDR) software with command-line interface.

 ## What does airspy-fmradion provide?

+- Supported SDR frontends: Airspy R2/Mini, Airspy HF+, and RTL-SDR
+- I/Q WAV file frontend is also supported
 - Mono or stereo decoding of FM broadcasting stations
 - Mono decoding of AM stations
 - Decoding NBFM/DSB/USB/LSB/CW/WSPR stations
-- Buffered real-time playback to soundcard or dumping to file
+- Playback to soundcard through PortAudio or dumping to file
 - Command-line interface (*only*)

 ## Usage